DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/EDI/3PL/SETUP/SETTING PROFILES/Inventory adjustment advice - Reconciliation.md

 **Journal name**    |	Specify the movement journal name for reconciliation adjustments	| Journal names of **Journal type** set to _Movement_ from **Inventory management > Setup > Journal names > Inventory**
 **Reconcile all on-hand** |	All items (even where not counted) with physical inventory will be included in the reconciliation | • **No** – Only items sent in the EDI file will be reconciled <br> • **Yes** – All items in the physically inventory will be included in the reconciliation
 **Auto close**      |	Automatically close the reconciliation by accepting and posting variances	| • **No** – EDI reconciliation will created, but not posted <br> • **Yes** - EDI reconciliation will be created, and all variances automatically accepted and posted in movement journal.
 **Create batch**	  | If the 3PL’s batch doesn’t exist in D365, allow the batch to be created.
-Batch details from message will be used to create the D365 batch	| • **No** – Staging record will error if batch doesn't exist in D365 <br> • **Yes** - D365 batch created and used in Transfer journal
+Batch details from message will be used to create the D365 batch	| • **No** – Staging record will error if batch doesn't exist in D365 <br> • **Yes** - D365 batch created and used in Movement journal

 ## Where used
 The **Setting profile** can be assigned on the Incoming documents FastTab to document type **Inventory adjustment advice - Reconciliation** for the 3PL Trading partner at **EDI > Setup > Trading partners**.